greatAlhazen/Sass-Scss-app/README.md

 npm run watch
 ```

-- after those you can freely modify css or images folder and index.html file
+- After those you can modify sass or images folder and index.html file
-- when the change is done get into terminal
+- When the change is done get into terminal

 ```
 npm run build